Trayce Thompson Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.52 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.49 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to allow 173 total home runs at a clip of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender 174 total home runs at a rate of 1.4 per game (second-most in the league).

-- The righty's last time out came on Sunday against the Los Angeles Dodgers, when he went six innings, surrendering three earned runs while allowing seven hits.
+- The lefty last appeared on Sunday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up six hits.

-- In 20 games this season, the 26-year-old has put up an ERA of 5.46, with 7.7 strikeouts per nine innings.
-Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.